chelseaisaac/torchtitan-runai-distributed/README.md

 # Create your kubeconfig file
 touch kubeconfig

-# Paste the contents of your kubeconfig into the editor
+# Ask your cluster admin for your kubeconfig and paste the contents into the editor
 ctrl + v or cmd + v

 # Save your kubeconfig